State of Wisconsin

 ABAWDs who have exhausted three months of TLBs during the current three-year period may regain eligibility by completing one of the following:

+An ABAWD who is meeting one of the above requirements does not have to be meeting the work requirement at the time of re-application.
 An ABAWD who has exhausted three months of TLBs and is not meeting one of the above requirements at the time of re-application is ineligible for FoodShare.
 If the ineligible ABAWD is a member of an open food unit, the ABAWD will be counted as a pro-rated deemer (see Section 4.7.5 Prorated Deeming).
 If the ineligible ABAWD’s food unit remains open through the three-year clock restart, the previously ineligible ABAWD will become eligible the month the subsequent clock begins and may begin accruing TLBs if not meeting the work requirement or exempt.

-Example 15 | Stella’s FoodShare closed on October 31 after three TLBs were issued for August, September, and October.
+Example 15 Stella’s FoodShare closed on October 31 after three TLBs were issued for August, September, and October.
 Stella reapplies for FoodShare on January 2 during the same three-year clock cycle.
-During the FoodShare interview Stella reports that she gained seasonal employment of 20 hours per week from November 8 through December 28.
+Stella is not meeting the work requirement at reapplication, but during the FoodShare interview Stella reports that she gained seasonal employment of 20 hours per week from November 8 through December 28.
 Verification of the employment is requested by the IM worker.
 Stella is determined eligible following verification of her complete work hours because she worked 30 consecutive days prior to application.
-Stella's FoodShare eligibility will be effective from her filing date as long as she meets all other eligibility criteria. |
+Stella's FoodShare eligibility will be effective from her filing date as long as she meets all other eligibility criteria.

 In certain cases, an ABAWD who has exhausted three months of TLBs and regains eligibility by meeting the FoodShare work requirement may receive up to three additional consecutive months of FoodShare eligibility even if they are no longer meeting the work requirement.
 The person is not required to meet the FoodShare work requirement during the three additional months of FoodShare.